 As of June 30, 2005, there were 34,095,435 common shares outstanding and held of record by 96 shareholders, after giving effect to the conversion of all outstanding preferred shares into common shares upon the closing of this offering at a one-to-one conversion ratio.
-Based upon the number of shares outstanding as of June 30, 2005 and giving effect to the issuance of the common shares offered by us in this offering, the conversion of all outstanding preferred shares and the exercise of options for, and the sale of, 103,800 common shares in this offering by certain selling shareholders, there will be 39,699,235 common shares outstanding upon the closing of this offering.
+Based upon the number of shares outstanding as of June 30, 2005 and giving effect to the issuance of the common shares offered by us in this offering, there will be common shares outstanding upon the closing of this offering.
 In addition, as of June 30, 2005, there were outstanding options for the purchase of 6,811,544 common shares.

 Voting Rights.
 Holders of common shares are entitled to one vote per share on all matters submitted to a vote of holders of common shares.
-Except as otherwise provided in our bye-laws or the Companies Act, matters to be approved by holders of common shares require approval by a simple majority of votes actually cast on a particular matter by the holders of common shares, subject to any voting rights granted to holders of preferred shares.
-The quorum for any meeting of our shareholders is at least two persons holding or representing more than a majority of the outstanding shares entitled to vote.
+Most matters to be approved by holders of common shares require approval by a simple majority vote of votes actually cast on a particular matter by the holders of issued shares, subject to any voting rights granted to holders of preferred shares.
+The quorum for any meeting of our shareholders is at least two persons holding or representing a majority of the outstanding shares.

 Dividends.
-We have not declared or paid any cash dividends on our common shares since our incorporation.
-Holders of common shares are entitled to receive equally and ratably any dividends on common shares as may be declared by our board of directors out of funds legally available therefore.
+We have not declared or paid any cash dividends on our common shares since our inception.
+Holders of common shares are entitled to receive equally and ratably any dividends as may be declared by our board of directors out of funds legally available therefore.

-We are subject to Bermuda legal constraints that may affect our ability to pay dividends on our common shares or preferred shares and to make other distributions.
-Under the Companies Act, we may not declare or pay a dividend if there are reasonable grounds for believing that we are, or would after the payment be, unable to pay our liabilities as they become due or that the realizable value of our assets would thereby be less than the aggregate of our liabilities and issued share capital and share premium accounts.
+We are subject to Bermuda legal constraints that may affect our ability to pay dividends on our common shares or preferred shares and make other payments.
+Under the Companies Act, we may declare or pay a dividend out of distributable reserves only if we have reasonable grounds for believing that we are, or would after the payment be, able to pay our liabilities as they become due and if the realizable value of our assets would thereby not be less than the aggregate of our liabilities and issued share capital and share premium accounts.
 The excess of the consideration paid on issue of shares over the aggregate par value of such shares must, except in certain limited circumstances, be credited to a share premium account.
 Share premium may be distributed in certain limited circumstances, for example to pay up unissued shares which may be distributed to shareholders in proportion to their holdings, but is otherwise subject to limitation.

 Liquidation Rights.
-In the event of our liquidation, dissolution or winding-up, the holders of common shares are entitled to share equally and ratably in our assets, if any, remaining after the payment of all our debts and liabilities subject to the liquidation preference of any outstanding preferred shares.
+In the event of our liquidation, dissolution or winding-up, the holders of common shares are entitled to share equally and ratably in our assets, if any, remaining after the payment of all our debts and liabilities and the liquidation preference of any outstanding preferred shares.

 Other Matters.
 Holders of common shares have no pre-emptive, redemption, conversion or sinking fund rights.
 All outstanding shares are fully paid and nonassessable.
-Authorized but unissued shares may, subject to any rights attaching to existing shares, be issued at any time and at the discretion of the board of directors without the approval of our shareholders.
+Authorized but unissued shares may, subject to any rights attaching to existing shares, be issued at any time and at the discretion of the board of directors without the approval of our shareholders, with such rights, preferences and limitations as our board of directors may determine.

 Under Bermuda law, an exempted company may be discontinued and be continued in a jurisdiction outside Bermuda as if it had been incorporated under the laws of that other jurisdiction.
-Our bye-laws provide that our board of directors may exercise the power to discontinue to another jurisdiction with the consent of a majority vote of the shareholders.
+Our bye-laws provide that our board of directors may exercise the power to discontinue to another jurisdiction with the consent of a majority of the shareholders.

-Undesignated Shares
+Preferred Shares